ketech-org/ketech-org.github.io/privacy-policy.md

 These partners process data under their own privacy policies and contractual obligations.

----

 ## 8. International Transfers

 Some partners (like major ad networks) may process data outside the UK.
 When this happens, they are expected to use appropriate safeguards (such as standard contractual clauses or equivalent protections).

----

 ## 9. Data Retention

-Because we don’t maintain user accounts, we keep **no user profiles** on our servers.
+Because we don't maintain user accounts, we keep **no user profiles** on our servers.
 Third-party partners retain data for their own operational needs, following their retention policies.
 We encourage reviewing their notices for details.

----

-## 10. Children’s Privacy
+## 10. Children's Privacy

 Our Apps may be used by children.
 We: